jaytaph/RateLimitBundle/README.md

     # - { path: /api, limit: 1000, period: 3600 }
     # - { path: /dashboard, limit: 100, period: 3600, methods: ['GET', 'POST']}

+    # Optional class that is used to check if a request is whitelisted, so that rate limits won't apply.
+Must implement Noxlogic\RateLimitBundle\Whitelisting\WhitelistInterface
+    whitelist_interface: null

     # Should the FOS OAuthServerBundle listener be enabled
     fos_oauth_key_listener: true